madawei2699/free4chat/README.md

 ## Features

+- Common
+  - [ ] Use web socket to replace http-json protocol
 - Room
   - [ ] Text chat, can sent text or emoji
   - [ ] Room permission setting, like public/private type setting